Last updated on 2022-12-02

 4.4 Brown Varnish on Turbidity Sensor

-From looking at the graph, it appears that the pressure part of the sensor is blown.
-You can see when it froze because the conductivity went to 0 overnight, meaning there was no liquid water around the sensor anymore, and then the next day the pressure shot up and said there was 3.5 meters of water.
+From looking at the graph, it appears that the pressure portion of the CTD sensor is damaged.
+You can see when it froze because the conductivity went to 0 overnight, meaning there was no liquid water around the sensor anymore, and then the next day the pressure rose dramatically and said there was 3.5 meters of water.
 Ever since then, the pressure signal is a combination of depth plus water temperature, because when these sensors fail, the temperature-compensating part of the sensor gets magnified and you start seeing big “pressure” changes that exactly mirror the water temperature readings.
+There’s no way to look at a sensor to assess freeze damage, so you’ll just have to remove it and replace it with a new one.

 4.6 Highly Variable Measurements